 \section{The inflationary background in the geometric framework}

 We consider a background spacetime geometry described by a spatially flat Friedman-Lema\^itre-Robertson-Walker (FLRW) metric,

-with conformal time $\eta$ defined in terms of the cosmic time $t$ by $\dd{t} = a(\eta) \dd{\eta}$ as usual, and $a(t)$ the scale factor.
-An inflationary phase of quasi-de Sitter expansion is defined as an epoch where the Hubble rate $H(t)\equiv \dot{a}(t)/a(t)$ varies slowly.
+with conformal time $\eta$ defined in terms of the cosmic time $t$ by $\dd{t} = a(\eta) \dd{\eta}$ as usual and $a(t)$ the scale factor.
+An inflationary phase of quasi--de Sitter expansion is defined as an epoch where the Hubble rate $H(t)\equiv \dot{a}(t)/a(t)$ varies slowly.
 To describe this phase, it is useful to introduce dimensionless Hubble flow parameters:

 Moreover, because of the separation of scales, the cosmological constant $\Lambda$ can be neglected in the primordial universe and the gravitational action \eqref{eq:gEFT_full_action} reduces to

 We neglect also the Standard Model matter fields as their contribution becomes important only after the end of inflation, during the reheating phase.
 Therefore, the variational principle for the action \eqref{eq:ActionR+R2+W2} results in field equations with higher curvature terms,